bjt-user/Linux/webcams.md

 `media` -> `open capture device`\
 `capture device` -> `video device name` -> /dev/video0 (or whatever your webcam is)\
 `play`

+In newer version of `vlc` there is no `video device name` field anymore.

 #### cheese